“You’re Thirty Years Old Living In Milton”

 But it seems that the truly Orthodox have no such delusion.
 True, Fr.
 Seraphim expressed his belief that one cannot become sick through their participation in the body of Christ.
 However, even still, that does not preclude the possibility of our becoming sick during the fellowship and interactions afterward, does it?

-It is was in the contemplation of father’s words that I ran across the story of early Christians who, unlike their pagan neighbors who fled, deliberately went into harm’s way to attend to their plague suffering neighbors.
+It was in the contemplation of father’s words that I ran across the story of early Christians who, unlike their pagan neighbors who fled, deliberately went into harm’s way to attend to their plague suffering neighbors.
 They attended to the sick, taking the illness upon themselves in many cases and succumbing in as much agony as anyone else.

 How could this be?